ncatlab/nlab-content/pages/3583.md

+# Contents
+* differential crystals
+{:toc}

+## Idea

 There are few mutually unrelated notions denoted by "crystal" in mathematics.
 One can of course talk about mathematical models of physical crystals and their geometry, this will presumably not be a subject of attention in $n$lab.
 Another, is an intermediary notion leading to [[crystal basis|crystal bases]] of [[Kashiwara]] and of Lusztig, thus one associates a crystal to a [[quantized enveloping algebra]].
 Finally, there are **crystals due Grothendieck** to which this entry is dedicated.

-#Contents#
-* differential crystals
-{:toc}

 ## Overview